 Past Issues of ARIA

-Past Issues are available at a cost of R100 within South Africa, and R200 outside South Africa; from our office.
-Alternatively, you may download past copies.
+Current issues are available at a cost of R100 within South Africa, and R200 outside South Africa; from our office.
+You may also download copies from 2012 and older.

 For more information about the Annual Review of Islam in Africa contact Cathlene Dollar.